witold-swierzy/MongoDBReplay/README.md

 2. MDBApplier.jar
    - this is the tool, which executes commands extracted during the extraction process against an Oracle MongoDB API instance

-## Internal Only
-This tool has been developed for internal purposes only.
-It should not be shared, at the current stage of development with customers.

 ## License

 Copyright (c) 2025 Oracle and/or its affiliates.